-- Sanity Slippage Song: "Flagpole Sitta" is a more tongue-in-cheek example, but has occasionally been used as a Standard Snippet for scenes of this trope played straight (most notably in The Nostalgia Critic's when showing movies with particularly bizarre scenes).
+- Sanity Slippage Song: "Flagpole Sitta" is a more tongue-in-cheek example (riffing on angsty songs that were popular among the youth of The '90s), but has occasionally been used as a Standard Snippet for scenes of this trope played straight (most notably in The Nostalgia Critic's when showing movies with particularly bizarre scenes).

 Norman says you should take a Valium,Or maybe something stronger...Because he doesn't understand how you get so excited watching The Lusty Men"Y'know, the Marlboro Man died of cancer...""...
 Aaaaaand he wasn't a rocket scientist when he was healthy, haha!"